 There are many situations where a postnuptial agreement is considered.
-In some cases, these agreements will be made if one of the spouses has the potential to begin earning a lot of money, or may be soon inheriting a lot of money.
-Some examples may be if one spouse may be drafted to a sports team, has an idea for a business, or writes a book that has the potential to earn a significant amount of money.
+In some cases, these agreements will be made if one of the spouses has the potential to begin earning or inheriting a lot of money.

 Another reason some couples sign a postnuptial agreement is to help reestablish trust after a major fight or an affair.
 The offending party may agree to a postnuptial agreement that is favorable to their spouse in an attempt to show that they are serious about fixing their relationship.

 Of course, there are many other reasons why an agreement like this can benefit a couple.